-We will continue to offer training to governors – details of the training available will be posted on the governor page of the website.
+We will continue to offer training to governors – details of the training available will be posted on the training offer page of the website.
 If there are particular training sessions that you would like to see please let your Clerk know.

 If you would like to spread your experience of successful governance further you may wish to consider becoming a National Leader of Governance.
 Full details of the criteria and how to apply are available here.

 We are always looking out for good news stories on how governing bodies are working effectively – please do pass any examples to Sandra Hunter.

 As the terms progress, and Ofsted visit our schools, we will endeavour to speak with governors about the experience and pass on their thoughts to you.
 Many schools report a much more positive experience than in previous years.